William Contreras Preview, Player Props: Brewers vs. Cubs

 William Contreras At The Plate

-- Contreras leads Milwaukee with 117 hits, batting .279 this season with 47 extra-base hits.
+- Contreras has 118 hits, which is best among Milwaukee hitters this season, while batting .279 with 47 extra-base hits.

-- Among the qualifying hitters in baseball, he ranks 25th in batting average, 31st in on-base percentage, and 47th in slugging.
+- Among qualifying hitters, he ranks 26th in batting average, while his on-base percentage ranks 31st and he is 47th in slugging.

-- Contreras enters this game on a eight-game hitting streak.
-Over the course of his last outings, he's hitting .368 with two homers.
+- Contreras will look to extend his nine-game hitting streak.
+He's batting .350 with one homer over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.